Integrate your Edge site with your vault

 • Ensure that your environment uses the latest user interface.

-• Your CyberArk Vault must be configured with either Allowed machines (allow-list) or Client certificates (mTLS).
+• Your CyberArk Vault is configured with either Allowed machines (allow-list) or Client certificates (mTLS).

 • You can administer CyberArk secrets.
 This includes the ability to do the following in your CyberArk Vault :